temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 The gateway is our application's way of communicating with an external HTTP server.
 It also serves as the entry point for starting the Workflow Execution.

-There are several handlers that make the Subscription possinle.
+There are several handlers that make the Subscription possible.
 These handlers allow us to subscribe, unsubscribe, and get details about the Workflow.
 An index handler exists as well.

 To begin, create a `gateway` folder with the file `main.go`.